 Students must maintain at least a B average in the courses taken to fulfill the degree requirements.

 The master of science in bioengineering with a medical specialization (MS-MED) emphasizes the intersection between medical science/practice and engineering.
 It prepares bioengineering students for studies leading to professional degrees in medical specialties such as medicine (MD), osteopathy (DO), dentistry (DDS), physical therapy (DPT), occupational therapy (OTD), and pharmacy (PharmD).
 Students who pursue the MS-MED may also choose to develop a career directly related to the practice of medicine and patient care related work and clinical environment.

 The comprehensive examination will be prepared and administered by a faculty committee selected by the Graduate Program Committee.
 The student will be provided with an exam that is oral, written, or a combination of both, designated by the Exam Committee, with the objective to strengthen the student’s knowledge in selected areas that can best prepare the student for his or her professional career.
-The examination will cover a broad range of topics chosen from upper-division undergraduate courses, and graduate courses taken during the MS-MED program (including BENG 294A and/or BENG 294B).
+The examination will cover a broad range of topics chosen from upper-division undergraduate courses, and graduate courses taken during the MS-MED program (including BENG 294A, 294B, and/or 294C).
 After the examination, the Exam Committee will issue a passing or failing grade.
 If a student fails in the first attempt, he or she may retake the examination at the next scheduled comprehensive examination period.
 No more than two attempts to pass the exam are allowed.
 The MS-MED comprehensive examination may be held at the end of any quarters throughout the year.

 Full-time MS students are permitted seven quarters in which to complete all requirements.
 While there are no written time limits for part-time students, the department has the right to set individual deadlines if necessary.